fuenfundachtzig/SixPieces/README.md

 If the installation (first step) was successful, the second step will open a web browser and navigate to `localhost:3000`.
 Both take some time.

-Note that npm7 takes offense with some dependencies.
-The rather old version 6.14.4 doesn't.

 A standalone version that can run in (hopefully) any recent web browser can be created with
 ```
 npm run build